Governor of Baja California Sur

 The governor is the chief executive of the Mexican state of Baja California Sur.
-The present governor is Víctor Manuel Castro Cosío of Morena, who took office on September 10, 2021.
+The present governor is Víctor Manuel Castro Cosío of National Regeneration Movement (Morena), who took office on 10 September 2021.

 Governors of Baja California Sur

-Baja California Sur was admitted as a Mexican state on October 8, 1974.
+Baja California Sur was admitted as a state on 8 October 1974.
 Félix Agramont Cota, the last governor of the outgoing territory, served as the first governor of Baja California Sur from the state's creation in October 1974 until April 1975.
-Angel César Mendoza Arámburo took office on April 6, 1975, as Baja California Sur's first elected governor.
+Angel César Mendoza Arámburo took office on 6 April 1975, as Baja California Sur's first elected governor.